jakewdr/effectual/README.md

 This will create a bundle in cache and update and rerun every time the source files are changed (if you keep the terminal running), note this will use the dependencies in the virtual environment and not effectual's own cache

-This is like what [esBuild](https://esbuild.github.io/) does for vite

 ### For production

 To bundle the source files and run the output: